 Wow – not quite a sentence but what a fabulous string of words.
 Butter, twice?
 Yes indeed.
 Health food this are not, but in the same breath I must say they’re not to be missed.

 I made these bars for an event at our church and I kept the broken bits and uneven ends for the family.
 They were so addicting – the perfect salty sweet moist chocolatey bar with the perfect amount of chew.
-I re-made them when we had friends over and I decided to double the batch because buttery treats freeze so well and I plan to give the rest to Tessa in her lunch box, one by one.
-PS, always bake a double amount of stuff if you have freezer space.
+I re-made them when we had friends over and I decided to double the batch because buttery treats freeze so well and I plan to give the rest to the kids in their lunch boxes.
+Always bake a double amount if you have freezer space.

 If you bake it to 35 minutes the end result will be softer and fudgier.
 This is great, obviously, but if you push the bake time to 40 minutes they will have more chew – that’s what I’m always after so that’s my plan for next time.